Vovchansk: History

-During World War II, Vovchansk was occupied by the Wehrmacht on June 10, 1942 in the aftermath of the German victory at the Second Battle of Kharkov.
-It was liberated by the Red Army in August 1943 during the Fourth Battle of Kharkov.
+During World War II, Vovchansk was occupied by the Wehrmacht on June 10, 1942, in the aftermath of the German victory at the Second Battle of Kharkov.
+The Germans operated the AGSSt 5 assembly center for prisoners of war and then the Dulag 231 transit camp in the city.
+It was recaptured by the Red Army in August 1943 during the Fourth Battle of Kharkov.

 In 1964, the construction of two reinforced concrete bridges over the Vovcha River on Lenin and Gagarin streets was completed and the district House of Culture was built.
 In 1966, the city's population amounted to 20,600 people.
 In 1979, Vovchansk had a carriage factory, a building materials factory, an asphalt plant, an oil extraction plant, a bread factory, a butter factory, a shoe factory, a cotton factory, a furniture factory, a meat processing plant, a bakery, and a district agricultural machinery, a consumer services plant, a medical school, an aviation school, a technical school of agricultural mechanization, three medical institutions, a House of Culture, six clubs, a cinema, and 14 libraries.

 The economic crisis that began in 2008 hit the local industry.
 A dairy factory that was built here during the time of the Soviet Union stopped work, and by December 2009, it ceased to exist.

 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Kharkiv Oblast to seven.
 The area of Vovchansk Raion was merged into Chuhuiv Raion.

 Until 18 July 2020, Vovchansk was the administrative center of Vovchansk Raion.